Musica notturna delle strade di Madrid: Background

 While Tortella interprets Boccherini's work as a programmatic representation of Madrid's nightlife, Dutch conductor Dick van Gasteren believes that the work should above all be interpreted symbolically.
 Van Gasteren analyzed the work by analogy with iconography and came across countless references to politics, religion, visual arts, theater and love.
-He showed that the work with the technique of soggetto cavato and other symbolism contains references to, or is a serenade to, a secret love, the actress Maria del Rosario nicknamed La Tirana. [source: D. van Gasteren, La Musica Notturna delle Strade di Madrid van Luigi Boccherini.
-Persoonlijke getuigenis of sociaal politieke boodschap, Baarn: Prominent 2022.
+He showed that the work with the technique of soggetto cavato and other symbolism contains references to, or is a serenade to, a secret love, the actress Maria del Rosario nicknamed La Tirana.

-ISBN 978-94-92395-39-9.]

 The composition was famous in Spain during Boccherini's life; the best-known versions are arrangements of the Ritirata (Retreat) movement incorporated to the (G418) piano quintet, and the (G453) guitar quintet.
-The Night Music of the Streets of Madrid was published years after Boccherini's death, because, he told his publisher: “The piece is absolutely useless, even ridiculous, outside Spain, because the audience cannot hope to understand its significance, nor the performers to play it as it should be played.”
+The Night Music of the Streets of Madrid was published years after Boccherini's death, because, he told his publisher: "The piece is absolutely useless, even ridiculous, outside Spain, because the audience cannot hope to understand its significance, nor the performers to play it as it should be played."